 The reason for this is resolution.
 The more you have to crop after you’ve taken the picture then the more pixels you’ll be cutting out.
 The more pixels you cut out the lower the resolution of the final shot (if it’s to be printed or displayed large).
 You should aim to keep as many pixels available – and composing your shot in-camera as closely as possible will do that.

 Finally, the other useful tip to bear in mind with creative cropping is to always apply your crop when editing, first.
 Spending ages tweaking colours, removing blemishes etc on areas that you end up cropping out is just a waste of your time – so crop first.

 When it comes to portraits and floral photography half and quarter crops can look great.
 Imagine faces and flowers being a similar shape – round – use this construction to only feature one portion of the subject.

-With flowers, they are just a pattern.
-Why not try featuring part of it still tells the story and gives context, but with portraits it’s different.
+With flowers they are just a pattern so only featuring part of it still tells the story and gives context, but with portraits it’s different.

 Half or quarter crops on a portrait has to be more considered on what you are featuring, and why.
 Maybe it’s a really interesting face tattoo, lip piercing, eye colour or birthmark – either way, make it interesting and personal where possible.

 You’ve probably read lots about negative space if you’re a member of our iPhotography Course – and rightly so.
 It’s an important compositional factor to making subjects look dynamic.
 Minimalist crops take this to the extreme.

 Compressing your subject or scene to the very corner of your photo makes it looks diminutive and overwhelmed, so consider beforehand if that’s the right story to tell in your situation.
 Use the sky as a vast space above to dwarf your subject matter.
 Imagine a lone tree in a barren landscape surrounded by a mammoth sky, or a lone figure stood on a bridge totally alone.